athrane/beatdetection/README.md

 # beatdetection
 Experiment to create beat detection algorithm in cables.gl

+If you can help to improve the detection algorithms please let me know.

 ## Usage

 The patch uses the MicrophoneIn operator to get audio input.